oap-project/oap-mllib/README.md

 * Java JRE 8.0+ Runtime
 * Apache Spark 3.1.1, 3.1.2, 3.1.3, 3.2.0 or 3.2.1

-Generally, our common system requirements are the same with Intel® oneAPI Toolkit, please refer to [here](https://software.intel.com/content/www/us/en/develop/articles/intel-oneapi-base-toolkit-system-requirements.html) for details.
+Generally, our common system requirements are the same with Intel® oneAPI Toolkit, please refer to [Intel® oneAPI Base Toolkit System Requirements](https://software.intel.com/content/www/us/en/develop/articles/intel-oneapi-base-toolkit-system-requirements.html) for details.

 Intel® oneAPI Toolkits components used by the project are already included into JAR package mentioned above.
 There are no extra installations for cluster nodes.